onzfonz/comp227/src/content/7/en/part7e.md

 the state of the components can be thought of as **models** of an MVC architecture.

 However, MVC architecture is not usually mentioned when talking about React applications.
-Furthermore, if we are using Redux, then the applications follow the [Flux](https://facebook.github.io/flux/docs/in-depth-overview) architecture and the role of React is even more focused on creating the views.
+Furthermore, if we are using Redux, then our applications follow the [Flux](https://facebook.github.io/flux/docs/in-depth-overview) architecture and the role of React is even more focused on creating the views.
-The business logic of the application is handled using the Redux state and action creators.
+The business logic of the application is handled using the Redux state and its action creators.
 If we're using [Redux Thunk](/part6/communicating_with_server_in_a_redux_application#asynchronous-actions-and-redux-thunk) familiar from part 6, then the business logic can be almost completely separated from the React code.

-Because both React and [Flux](https://facebook.github.io/flux/docs/in-depth-overview) were created at Facebook, one could say that using React only as a UI library is the intended use case.
+Because both React and [Flux](https://facebook.github.io/flux/docs/in-depth-overview) were created at Facebook, one could say that using React only as a UI library is the intended use case, with Flux taking care of the logic.

-Following the Flux architecture adds some overhead to the application, and if we're talking about a small application or prototype, it might be a good idea to use React "wrong", since [over-engineering](https://en.wikipedia.org/wiki/Overengineering) rarely yields an optimal result.
+> Keep in mind that the Flux architecture adds some overhead to the application.
+So if we're making a small application or prototype, it's ok to use just React, since [over-engineering](https://en.wikipedia.org/wiki/Overengineering) rarely yields an optimal result.

 [Part 6](/part6/react_query_use_reducer_ja_contex) covers the newer trends of state management in React.
 React's hook functions `useReducer` and `useContext` provide a kind of lightweight version of Redux.